anon-blue/anon.blue/README.txt

- A problem has ben detected and windows has been shu
+ A problem has ben detected and windows has been shut down to prevent damage to your computer.

+A
+If this is the first time you've seen this stop error screen,
+res